wbaik/2048-pytorch/README.md

 My final solution was to use `generated data` which has examples of reasonable moves.

 #### With training data:
 `python` version of generating data by `breadth-first-search` is horribly slow...
-So, I took [C++ version](https://github.com/nneonneo/2048-ai) and modified some to suit my needs.
+So, I took a [C++ version](https://github.com/nneonneo/2048-ai) and modified some to suit my needs.

 After one hour of training with generated data: